Jxck/jxck.io/mozaic.fm/episodes/71/monthly-web-202008.md

     - https://blog.nightly.mozilla.org/2020/08/07/these-weeks-in-firefox-issue-77/
   - **An Update on MDN Web Docs**
     - https://hacks.mozilla.org/2020/08/an-update-on-mdn-web-docs/
-    - MDN は存続するが、 Mozilla Hacks などは休止
+    - MDN は存続するが、Mozilla Hacks などは休止
   - **Fast, personalized and private by design on all platforms: introducing a new Firefox for Android experience**
     - https://blog.mozilla.org/blog/2020/08/25/introducing-a-new-firefox-for-android-experience/
   - SpiderMonkey Newsletter #6